vdbergh/vdbergh.github.io/openlock/_sources/usage.rst.txt

 Once the lock is acquired the process installs an exit handler to remove the lock file on exit.

-To release the lock, the process deletes the lock file and uninstall the exit handler.
+To release the lock, the process deletes the lock file and uninstalls the exit handler.

-In follows from this description that the algorithm is latency free in the common use case where there are no invalid lock files.
+It follows from this description that the algorithm is latency free in the common use case where there are no invalid lock files.

 Issues
 ^^^^^^